AlasamAkkit/AI-FactChecker/README.md

 3️⃣ Frontend Setup (Next.js)
-🔹 Navigate to the Frontend Directory cd factcheck-client
+🔹 Navigate to the Frontend Directory

+cd factcheck-client
 🔹 Install Dependencies

 npm install
 🔹 Run the Frontend
 npm run dev
 ✅ Frontend should be available at: http://localhost:3000/

 🎯 How to Use
-1️⃣ Enter a claim or statement (e.g., "The Earth is flat.").
+1️⃣ Enter a claim (e.g., "The Earth is flat.").
 2️⃣ Click "Fact Check" to analyze the claim.
-3️⃣ View the AI Verdict with confidence scores.
+3️⃣ View AI Verdict, Google Fact Checks, Wikipedia Summary, and Search Results.